-If the complaint is:

-- jointly about the Chair and Vice Chair of the Trust board or

-- the entire Trust board or

-- the majority of the Trust board

-The complaint will be heard by a completely independent panel.
+If the complaint is about more than one member of the Trust Board (this may include the Chair or Vice Chair or not), the complaint will be heard by a completely independent panel.

-The complaint panel will consist of three members.
+The Stage 3 panel will consist of three members.
 None of the members of the complaint panel will have been involved in the incidents or events which led to the complaint or have been involved in dealing with the complaint in the previous stages or have any detailed prior knowledge of the complaint.